Roe McDermott looks at how dating app users can garner more creative, authentic connections in a time of social distance and isolation.

 3. Get creative!

 Families and friends are sharing poetry and music over Whatapp voice notes, and having bookclubs and wine nights via Skype and Zoom.
-Comedian Alison Spittle’s nightly #CovideoParty is letting thousands of people rewatch some classic films together and talk about them on Twitter.
+Comedian Alison Spittle’s weekly #CovideoParty is letting thousands of people rewatch some classic films together and talk about them on Twitter.
 Musicians are live streaming mini-concerts from their bedrooms.
 So why not bring this creativity to your dating game?

 Swap Spotify lists of your favourite music – it’s the new version of making someone you like a mixtape.
 Pick a film to watch at the same time, and talk about it after.
 If you’re into video games, play an online game together.
 If you’re artsy or a bookworm, some galleries are doing online tours that you could take, or send each other your favourite book.